GameServerManagers/LinuxGSM-Docs/FAQ.md

 I'm getting 404 errors when running functions
 =========================================================================

-You're lacking the required function, because you didn't run this command before the last huge LGSM update.
+You're lacking the required function, because you didn't run this command before the last huge LinuxGSM update.
 The function structure changed, that's why you're getting a 404 error.
-You just need the newer LGSM version.
+You just need the newer LinuxGSM version.

 `./gameserver update-functions`

 [ FAIL ] Starting game-server: Ownership issues found
 =========================================================================

-The user that you're running LGSM with doesn't own all of its files.
+The user that you're running LinuxGSM with doesn't own all of its files.

 More information, see [Ownership](https://github.com/GameServerManagers/LinuxGSM/wiki/File-Ownership)